dashjoin/platform/dashjoin-docs/docs/concepts.md

   loc: location information about the current page
   user: the ID of the user that's currently logged in
   roles: the roles the user is in
-  email: the user's email address (not set for local users)
+  email: the user's email address
   href: the current URL
   width: screen width in pixels
   theme: current theme (light / dark)